ChrisDud0257/SSL/README.md

 including those GAN and DM based ones, can be largely improved, reproducing more perceptually realistic image details and eliminating many false reconstructions and visual artifacts.

-## The implementation of Self-similarity Loss (SSL) when embedd into existing GAN-based or DM-based models:
+## The illustration of Self-similarity Loss (SSL) when embedd into existing GAN-based or DM-based models:
 ![implementation](./figures/DMSSL.png)
  The GAN or DM network is employed to map the input LR image to an ISR output.
 We calculate the self-similarity graphs (SSG) of both ISR output and ground-truth (GT) image,